CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-8.md

 ## 8. Project usage
 ### 8.1.
 Patrols and Surveys

 A Patrol or Survey is a group of observations.
 Along with observational data, the system tracks metadata, e.g. transport type, objective and employees.
-These properties can be configured on the desktop (TODO link to config).
+These properties can be configured on the desktop (see section 6).
 Patrols/Surveys can be started/stopped, paused/resumed and the metadata can be modified at any time.

 #### 8.1.1.
 Start patrol
 To start a new patrol, tap **START PATROL** on the project start page.
 The metadata page will appear.
 Fill in the metadata and tap the check mark in the top right corner.
 Note that attributes marked with a **'*'** are required.
 If the **Transport Type** is an air or water type, then a Pilot row will appear.